Cronenworth, Padres beat Pirates 4-2 to win series - WHIZ News

+SAN DIEGO (AP) — Yu Darvish has been the bullpen’s best friend in his first season with the San Diego Padres.

-Jake Cronenworth hit a go-ahead, two-run single in the sixth inning and the San Diego Padres beat the Pittsburgh Pirates 4-2 Wednesday night to take two of three.
+Although he gave up a 2-0 lead and didn’t factor in the decision, the tall right-hander pitched into the sixth inning Wednesday night, when the Padres beat the Pittsburgh Pirates 4-2 to take two of three.

 Victor Caratini, Darvish’s personal catcher, homered in the third.
 Caratini opened the sixth by reaching on third baseman Erik Gonzalez’s third error of the night and took third on pinch-hitter Trent Grisham’s double to left off Duane Underwood Jr. (1-1).